microsoft/fluentui/packages/web-components/src/toolbar/toolbar.spec.md

   - Differences between FAST Toolbar component and Fluent Toolbar component spec:

-    - React Toolbar component contains custom components: `ToolbarButton`, `ToolbarDivider`, `ToolbarGroup`, `ToolbarRadioButton`, `ToolbarRadioGroup`, `ToolbarToggleButton`; whereas FASTToolbar does not.
+    - React Toolbar contains custom components: `ToolbarButton`, `ToolbarDivider`, `ToolbarGroup`, `ToolbarRadioButton`, `ToolbarRadioGroup`, `ToolbarToggleButton`
+    - FAST Toolbar does not contain custom components.
+    - React Toolbar: Optional boolean value to change orientation from default horizontal to vertical: `vertical?: boolean`.
+    - FAST Toolbar: Optional string value to change orientation from default horizontal to vertical: `orientation?: "horizontal" | "vertical"`.
-    - React Toolbar component has a `size` attribute that can be set to "small", "medium", or "large".
-FASTToolbar does not have this attribute.
+    - React Toolbar has a `size` attribute that can be set to "small", "medium", or "large".
+FAST Toolbar does not have this attribute.
-    - React Toolbar component has a component: `ToolbarItemGroup`.
+    - React Toolbar has a component: `ToolbarItemGroup`.
 This looks like it is made to contain radio buttons and checkbox elements.
-FASTToolbar does not have this component.
+FAST Toolbar does not have this component.

 - [x] Fluent UI React V9 Storybook for implementation differences and document: